mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/data/data_library.rst

    |             | while on the fly applying the substitution function sigma to all data variables in d.                     |
    +-------------+-----------------------------------------------------------------------------------------------------------+

+The mathematical foundations underlying these operations — formal definitions of substitutions, rewrite rules, and the abstract rewrite algorithm — are given in the `Rewriter implementation notes`_ section below.

+.. _rewriter-implementation-notes:

 Rewriter implementation notes
 ------------------------------

-This section describes the theoretical foundations of the rewrite algorithms used in the mCRL2 toolset, based on [weerdenburg2009]_ and [vanderwulp2009]_.
+This section provides the mathematical foundations for the ``Rewriter`` concept and its operations defined above, based on [weerdenburg2009]_ and [vanderwulp2009]_.

 Introduction
 ^^^^^^^^^^^^